Australian Conference on Rock Mechanics 2026

 Olivier served on the Editorial board of Computers and Geotechnics and Rock Mechanics and Rock Engineering, as an Associate Editor of Canadian Geotechnical Journal and of Rock Mechanics and Rock Engineering.

-Dr Sevda Dehkhoda Principal Engineer – Mining and Rock Mechanics, Beck Engineering
+Dr Sevda Dehkhoda Beck Engineering

-Tentative Topic: Simulating the Unseen in Rock Mechanics
+Simulating the Unseen in Rock Mechanics

 Dr. Sevda Dehkhoda is a Principal Mining and Rock Mechanics Engineer with 20 years of experience in R&D and technical consulting for the global mining and civil industries.
 She develops advanced frameworks to identify the mechanisms, parameters, and processes that govern the technical and economic outcomes of mining operations.
 Her current work focuses on using advanced multiphysics numerical simulations to manage complex geotechnical hazards and risks in high-stress, high-deformation, and deep mining environments.